10 Montana Nicknames and the History Behind Them

 Ez 2 Luv

-The name was given further prominence in the book Montana: The Land of Shining Mountains by Katharine Berry Judson, which covers Montana history.
+The phrase gained further literary traction through the book Montana: The Land of Shining Mountains by Katharine Berry Judson, which covers the state's history.

 The Huckleberry State